Your 10-second guide to today's Australian CAPEX report

-Later this morning the Australian Bureau of Statistics (ABS) will release its March quarter business capital expenditure (CAPEX) report, an important component of Australian GDP that looks at current levels of business investment as well as expectations for the financial year ahead.
+Later this morning the Australian Bureau of Statistics (ABS) will release its 2015 December quarter business capital expenditure (CAPEX) report, an important component of Australian GDP that looks at business investment in the prior quarter as well as expectations for the year ahead.

 Here’s the state of play.